 He also studies molecules and cells in people with blood diseases.
 He looks for differences in how genes influence mature red blood cells and those that are still growing, and develops tests to measure and describe the level and severity of disease.
 Dr. Rodgers looks for ways to move these research findings quickly from the lab to the clinic for further testing.

 In a second area of his research, Dr. Rodgers develops therapies for blood diseases.
 His work helped to create a new medicine to treat a genetic blood disorder called sickle cell anemia.
 This medicine, called hydroxyurea, was the first medicine approved by the Food and Drug Administration (FDA) to treat this disease.
 Research shows that people who have this disease and take this medicine at the recommended dose have higher survival rates than people who do not take the recommended dose, or who take the recommended dose and do not respond to the treatment.

 Another new treatment involves the transplant of blood stem cells.
-Transplanting these cells reversed sickle cell disease in more than 50 adults.
+Transplanting these cells reversed sickle cell disease in more than 60 adults.
 More than half of these adults were able to stop anti-rejection medications one year after the transplant.
 Meaning that these adults were able to achieve what is called “stable mixed donor chimerism,” a condition in which a person has two types of cells in their blood—their own cells and cells derived from the donor’s stem cells—with different DNA.
 The results of this study could help a wider range of people access to this type of treatment.
-The results were repeated in 12 adult patients at the University of Illinois, and in 9 children with sickle cell anemia who were being treated at the University of Calgary.
+The results were repeated in adult patients at the University of Illinois and King Abdullah International Medical Research Center, and in children with sickle cell anemia who were being treated at the University of Calgary.